kamillo122/operations-generator/README.md

 # operations-generator
-Simply program written in cpp creating txt file with math random math operations (+,-,/,*)
+Simply program written in cpp to put to txt file random math operations (+,-,/,*)